Bridging Care, Building Legacy

 🎙️ What Is a Podcast — and Why This One Matters

-A podcast is more than a digital broadcast.
-It’s a space for reflection, storytelling, and connection — a format that allows listeners to engage on their own terms, in their own time.
+A podcast is more than just a digital broadcast.
+It’s a space for reflection, storytelling, and connection.
+This format allows listeners to engage on their own terms and in their own time.
 For those working in care, where emotional labour and logistical complexity often collide, podcasts offer a gentle yet powerful way to learn, feel seen, and stay connected to sector-shifting ideas.

 The CCWS Podcast is not just another care conversation.
 It’s a curated series of emotionally intelligent dialogues that honour lived experience, challenge assumptions, and invite listeners to reflect on what care could be — and already is — when rooted in dignity, clarity, and collaboration.